 1.1.2 Removing Extra Vertices.
-A forward slice with respect to a slicing criterion C is the set of all program elements that might be affected by the computations performed at members of C [Horwitz et al. 1990, $\S 4.5$ ].
-Another approach to specialization slicing might be to create the specialized version of a callee by removing vertices that are in the forward slice from "extra" formal parameters in the closure slice.
+Another approach to specialization slicing might be to create the specialized version of a callee by removing vertices that are in the forward slice [Horwitz et al. 1990, §4.5] from "extra" formal parameters in the closure slice.
 That is, to specialize procedure p for call-sites like the ones on lines (14) and (16) of Fig. 1(a), where the second actual parameter is in the closure slice but the first actual parameter is not, the proposed algorithm would